Purchasing of the future

 Shaping the future: goals of digitalization

-In order to advance the digital transformation in the best interests of the company, we at Bosch purchasing – in parallel with the to our suppliers – are focusing on three main Digitalization areas: Analytics, Smart Automation and Digital Innovation.
+In order to advance the digital transformation in the best interests of the company, we at Bosch purchasing – in parallel with the connection to our suppliers – are focusing on three main Digitalization areas: Analytics, Smart Automation and Digital Innovation.

 In this way, we achieve improved data quality, workload reduction and decrease process execution times while maintaining excellent quality and sustainability.
 This allows us to react even faster and more individually to the wishes of our customers.